peci1/tf2_server-release/README.md

  direct neighbors).
 If `True`, stream all the transforms between `parent_frame` and all `child_frames`.
  - `duration` `publication_period`: How often to publish the transforms.
+ - `bool` `allow_transforms_update`: If true, periodically checks for updates in subtree topology.
+Can even handle cases when `parent_frame` isn't reachable at the time of the request.
+Default is false.
  - `int32` `publisher_queue_size`: Queue size of the transform publisher.
+ - `string` `requested_topic_name`: If nonempty, the stream will be published on the given topic.
+Leads to an error if another stream is only registered on this topic with incompatible settings.
+ - `string` `requested_static_topic_name`: If nonempty, specifies the name of the stream with static transforms.
+Defaults to `$(requested_topic_name)/static`.
+ - `double` `initial_streams_wait_time`: Specifies how long to wait before registering streams from parameter `streams` (in seconds).
+ - `dict` `streams`: If nonempty, specifies some streams that should be registered right after starting the server.
+Each stream has a name (its key in this dict).
+   The stream will be published at `tf2_server/stream_key` and `tf2_server/stream_key/static`.
+The structure is the following:

+    streams:
+      body:
+        parent_frame: 'base_link'
+        child_frames: []
+        intermediate_frames: True
+        publication_period: 0.1
+        publisher_queue_size: 11

 ## Example usage

 ### tf2_server.launch